yasaricli/blaze/README.md

 # blaze
 Live HTML templates.

-What you need to build your own Blaze
+What you need to build your own blaze
 --------------------------------------

-In order to build Blaze, you need to have the latest Node.js/npm and git 1.7 or later.
+In order to build blaze, you need to have the latest Node.js/npm and git 1.7 or later.
 Earlier versions might work, but are not supported.

 For Windows, you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).